Islamic influences on Western art: Ornament

-A Western style of ornament based on the Islamic arabesque developed, beginning in late 15th century Venice; it has been called either moresque or western arabesque (a term with a complicated history).
+A Western style of ornament based on the Islamic arabesque developed, beginning in late 15th century Venice; it has been called either moresque or western arabesque.
 It has been used in a great variety of the decorative arts but has been especially long-lived in book design and bookbinding, where small motifs in this style have continued to be used by conservative book designers up to the present day.
 It is seen in gold tooling on covers, borders for illustrations, and printer's ornaments for decorating empty spaces on the page.
 In this field the technique of gold tooling had also arrived in the 15th century from the Islamic world, and indeed much of the leather itself was imported from there.

 Like other Renaissance ornament styles it was disseminated by ornament prints which were bought as patterns by craftsmen in a variety of trades.
 Peter Furhring, a leading specialist in the history of ornament, says that: The ornament known as moresque in the fifteenth and sixteenth centuries (but now more commonly called arabesque) is characterized by bifurcated scrolls composed of branches forming interlaced foliage patterns.
 These basic motifs gave rise to numerous variants, for example, where the branches, generally of a linear character, were turned into straps or bands. ...
 It is characteristic of the moresque, which is essentially a surface ornament, that it is impossible to locate the pattern's beginning or end. ...
 Originating in the Middle East, they were introduced to continental Europe via Italy and Spain ...
 Italian examples of this ornament, which was often used for bookbindings and embroidery, are known from as early as the late fifteenth century.

 Elaborate book bindings with Islamic designs can be seen in religious paintings.
 In Andrea Mantegna's Saint John the Baptist and Zeno, Saint John and Zeno hold exquisite books with covers displaying Mamluk-style center-pieces, of a type also used in contemporary Italian book-binding.